 I’m not even sure why we choose America, we just starting discussing options and places we had both wanted to go.
-The idea of going and lying somewhere in the carribean for 2 weeks was appealing but my husband isn’t a keen sun-worshipper like me so we went for something more activeand diverse with a near one-month trip to California and some surrounding states, including Nevada, Utah and Arizona.
+The idea of going and lying somewhere in the Caribbean for 2 weeks was appealing but my husband isn’t a keen sun-worshipper like me so we went for something more active and diverse and ended up booking a one-month trip to California and some surrounding states, including Nevada, Utah and Arizona.

-We had a list of around 30 places we wanted to see, and with the help from Trailfinders, we whittled it down to *just* 15 ahem.
-We flew into LA, drove up the West coast to San Francisco then inland to the national parks, Vegas then ended up back in L.A many weeks later.
-We hired a car, which you kind of have to if you want to see a lot of places in one trip.
+We had a list of around 30 places we wanted to see, and with the help from Trailfinders, and a VERY keen agent who loved everything west coast, we whittled it down to *just* 15.
+We flew into L.A, drove up the West coast to San Francisco then inland to the national parks, Vegas then ended up back in L.A many weeks later.
+We hired a Jeep, which I would definitely recommend if you want to see a lot of places in one trip.
 We did A LOT of driving, but also got to see so much of this amazing country.
 I literally A) cannot wait to go back B) Would move there in a heartbeat.

-We flew into LA, hot-footed it to the swankiest hangout in Hollwood…Soho House West Hollywood for a posh lunch and some sleb spotting (it’s riddled) and by 5pm we were driving out of the big city up the famous ‘Route 1’ in our newly-rented 4×4 en route to Santa Barbara for our first night of honeymoon bliss and adventure.
+We flew into LA, hot-footed it to the swankiest hangout in Hollwood…Soho House West Hollywood for a posh lunch and some sleb spotting (it’s riddled, no I can’t tell you) and by 5pm we were driving out of the big city up the famous ‘Route 1’ in our newly-rented 4×4 en route to Santa Barbara for our first night of honeymoon bliss and adventure.

 I think it was good to pit-stop through some of the places, some locations, it seemed like 1 night is enough to take in and see the sights (such as the Grand Canyon), but others such as Yosemite & Lake Tahoe, we had 2 nights where we could have been there for 2 weeks exploring, hiking and seeing all it had to offer.

 Santa Barbara.
 Just beautiful.
-Loved the weather, the beaches and the whole cycling about vibe.
-Our hotel was really cute and they offered free bike hire for residents so we made the most of our first proper day in California by cycling all up the coast and beaches in Santa Barbara.
-We stopped off for an amazing crab shack lunch which is @ the end of the main pier.
+Loved the weather, the beaches and the whole cycling-about-the-place vibe.
+Our hotel was really cute & perfect for a one-night pitstop (we stayed here) and they offered free bike hire for residents so we made the most of our first proper day in California by cycling all up the coast and beaches in Santa Barbara.
+We stopped off for an amazing & memorable crab shack lunch which is @ the end of the main pier, we literally spent the entire day exploring on our bikes and it’s easy to get around, navigate and park up.
 I loved the relaxed atmosphere of the city and it’s just beautiful.
 It’s a very beach/holiday/palm tree kind of vibe.

 Seal Beach.
-This is on the drive in between Santa Barbara and Monteray and it’s a must-stop!
+This is on the drive in between Santa Barbara and Monteray on Route 1 and it’s a must-stop!
 I couldn’t believe my eyes at the hundreds and hundreds of seals and bulls along this strip of beach.
-Breathtaking.
+Absolutely Breathtaking.
+It’s very near to Hearst Castle which is also worth a look-in if you have a few hours spare to ride up to the house on the tour buses and you get a guide around in groups.
+It’s quite literally *THE* most pimp house you will ever see in your entire life.

 Yosemite falls which was tough but the amazing views made the sweat and toil worth it.
-The only downfall to Yosemite was there was a major lack of eataries in the PM besides our crappy overpriced restaurant at our hotel so we just ended up having food in our room.
+The only downfall to Yosemite was there was a major lack of places to eat/drink in the PM besides our crappy overpriced restaurant at the hotel so we just ended up having food in our room.

-TIP: If you ever go into the national parks, stop off @ a Walmart or similar en-route as the shops inside are usually overpriced.
+TIP: If you ever go into the national parks, stop off @ a Walmart or similar en-route to pick up water/snacks/food/toiletries as the shops inside are usually way overpriced for tourists.

 Monument Valley.
 A place to go just to see the beautiful sunset and sunrise in this amazing area.
 We stayed at the infamous ‘View Hotel‘ which you need to book way in advance to get a room or a cabin.
 From here, we watched both the sun go down and the sun come up from the comfort of our own balcony and got some great snaps.
 The visibility of the stars at night is something we had both never seen before and it was quite mesmerising.
 We also went for a horseback ride with a Najavo tribe guide which was absolutely brilliant.